TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

     :typoscript:`flagIdentifier`
         The flag key (like `gb` or `fr`) used in the TYPO3 backend.

-        ..  versionadded:: 12.4
         You can also use :typoscript:`flag` to match the corresponding site configuration setting.

     :typoscript:`hreflang`
         ..  versionchanged:: 12.4